protobufjs/bytebuffer.js/README.md

 What can it do?
 ---------------
+* Mimics Java ByteBuffers as close as reasonable while using typed array terms
 * Signed and unsigned integers (8, 16, 32, 64 bit through [Long.js](https://github.com/dcodeIO/Long.js)) with endianness support
 * 32 and 64 bit floats
 * Varints as known from protobuf including zig-zag encoding